Beizi (褙子), a kind of traditional Chinese attire, began in the Sui Dynasty, both men and women can wear it.

 In the same way, we found some collocations of "Beizi" in the modern Hanfu.

-A description of the Hanfu style and presentation can be found here.
+More about Hanfu style can be found here:

 The article is the author original, udner (CC BY-NC-SA 4.0) Copyright License

 Share & Quote this post or content, please Add Link to this Post URL in your page: